Icinga/icinga2/doc/21-development.md

 #### OpenSSL

 Icinga 2 requires the OpenSSL library.
-[Download](http://slproweb.com/products/Win32OpenSSL.html) and install it into the default path.
+[Download](http://slproweb.com/products/Win32OpenSSL.html) the Win64 package and install it into `c:\local\OpenSSL-Win64`.

-Install both, 32 and 64 bit variants.

 Once asked for `Copy OpenSSLs DLLs to` select `The Windows system directory`.
 That way CMake/Visual Studio will automatically detect them for builds and packaging.